k88hudson/as-perf-baselines/README.md

 - RESULTS: 49-53ms

 React Baseline
-- measures time to first render (i.e. component did mount) for hello world react App
+- measures time to JS load, and to first render (i.e. component did mount) for hello world react App
+- includes CSS loading of our actual css file
 - bundled with webpack on with production configuration settings
 - START: page load (according to window.performance.now)
 - END: componentDidMount has fired
+- RESULTS: 60.883 for js load
+- RESULTS: 78.573 for mount
+- apx.
+18ms between js load and mount
-- RESULTS: 41-43ms, with some noticeable outliers (100-400ms)
+- with some noticeable outliers (100-400ms)